RobertDae/Udacity_BehaviorCloning/Writeup.md

 * [model_cnn.py](./model_cnn.py) containing the script to create and train the model
 * [nn.py](./nn.py) the implemented cnn model for the autonomous driving
 * [utils.py](./utils.py) the functions for image augmentation are defined here
+* [demonstration_image_augmentation.py](./demonstration_image_augmentation.py) this file demonstrates the functions integrated in utils for image augmentation
 * [drive.py](./drive.py) for driving the car in autonomous mode
 * [model.h5](./model.h5) containing a trained convolution neural network
 * [Writeup.md](./Writeup.md) summarizing the results